IsmailC1/CRUD---project/README.md

 # CRUD-project

 This is a Blog-Site Web application.
 Before running it, please be sure that you have mongoDB running in another terminal.
-Here are the steps that should be followed:
+Here are the steps which should be followed:

 // for running the mongo-DB you first have to run these lines of code:
 // -->   sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 2930ADAE8CAF5059EE73BB4B58712A2291FA4AD5